netxms/netxms-doc/admin/appendix.rst

     - Enable/disable topology based event correlation.
     - 1
     - Yes
+  * - Events.Processor.PoolSize
+    - Number of threads for parallel event processing.
+    - 1
+    - Yes
+  * - Events.Processor.QueueSelector
+    - Queue selector for parallel event processing.
+In parallel processing server ensures that events having same queue selector will be processed in one queue.
+    - Yes
+    - %z
   * - EventStorm.Duration
     - Time period for events per second to be above threshold that defines event storm condition.
     - 15